yassuke/yassuke/README.md

 Hi, I'm an internet developer ate Getrak :smile:.

-I know some languages and frameworks, like PHP, Python, Flask, Django, CodeIgniter.
+I know some languages and frameworks, like PHP, Python, Flask, Django, CodeIgniter and learning Laravel <3.

 And, in the database section, I know SQLServer and MySQL.